• Menu

 BUY TICKETS share

-The deadline is approaching for this year’s Observer Anthony Burgess Prize for Arts Journalism.
+The deadline is approaching for the 2026 Observer Anthony Burgess Prize for Arts Journalism.

-Our annual competition aims to discover the best new writing in arts journalism.
-We challenge entrants to write a review of a new work in the arts.
-The word limit is 800, and there is a prize fund of £4,000 plus the opportunity to be published in the Observer newspaper.
+This annual competition aims to discover the best new writing in arts journalism.
+Entrants are asked to write a review of a new work in the arts.
+The maximum length is 800 words, and there is a prize fund of £4,000 plus the opportunity to be published in the print and online editions of the Observer.
+The winner will be awarded £3000, and there are two runner-up prizes of £500.

 You have until the end of 28 February 2026 to submit your entry.
 Full entry details, plus terms & conditions and some useful writing tips, can be found on our Observer Burgess prize pages.